-Alongside my film work I also present the occasional programme for BBC Radio, and am author of the book THE MAN WHO CLIMBS TREES published by Penguin Random House 2017.
+Alongside my camerawork I also present radio programmes for the BBC and am author of the book The Man Who Climbs Trees (Penguin Random House 2017).

-Please click on the image links below to find out more, and thanks for visiting.
+Please follow the links below should you wish to find out more.
+Thanks for visiting.